 This is where a process server pays dividends!
 A process server can hand-deliver documents and obtain a proof of service i.e. a photograph or signature.
 The recipient then has no grounds to deny they have received the papers.

 As you can see, process servers can hasten any legal proceedings and ensure that your important documents are delivered to the intended recipient.
 Furthermore, a process server can ensure that you have proof of receipt – this means that the recipient cannot try and deny that they have seen your legal papers.
-If you require the services of a process, don’t forget that Diem Legal can point you in the right direction and connect you with one of our highly rated operatives.
+If you require the services of process, contact Diem Legal today.